View Karen McGee's Obituary on emissourian.com and share memories

 |

+She is survived by one daughter, Cindy McGee, Warsaw, Mo.; two sons, Gordon McGee and wife Wendy, Bismarck, and Anthony McGee, Morse Mill; seven grandchildren, Anthony, Jason, Austin, Kurtis and Kayla McGee, Joshua (Stephanie) Acreman and Zachary Acreman; five great-grandchildren; two sisters, Fran Williamson, Union, and Lois Scego and husband Luke, Owensville; one brother, Noel Shoemaker and wife Kathy, Swiss; nieces; nephews; other relatives and friends.

+Karen was preceded in death by her parents; her former husband; and one brother, Jerry Shoemaker.

-A funeral service for Karen Joyce McGee, nee Shoemaker, 75, Pacific, was scheduled to be held Friday, June 7, at 7 p.m. at Oltmann Funeral Home, Union.
+Funeral services were held Friday, June 7, at 7 p. at Oltmann Funeral Home, Union, with Brother Dave Willis officiating.